x-vin/covidcures/docs/src/allopathic.md

    - **From Dr. Mercola's perspective, the best thing one can do is to build the innate immune system.
 To do that, it is necessary to become metabolically flexible and optimize the diet.
 You’ll also want to make sure your vitamin D level is optimized to between 60 ng/mL and 80 ng/mL (100 nmol/L to 150 nmol/L), ideally through sensible sun exposure.
 Sunlight also has other benefits besides making vitamin D.**
    - **Time-restricted eating must be practised to optimize autophagy, i.e., all meals for the day must be eaten within a six- to eight-hour window.
 All vegetable oils and processed foods must be avoided. and only certified-organic foods consumed to minimize glyphosate exposure.
 Plenty of sulfur-rich foods must be included in the diet to keep mitochondria and lysosomes healthy.
 Both are important for the clearing of cellular debris, including these spike proteins.**
    - **Sulfate levels can also be boosted by taking Epsom salt baths.
 Sauna therapy**, which upregulates heat shock proteins, will help refold misfolded proteins and also tag damaged proteins and target them for removal.
 It is important that the sauna is hot enough (around 170 degrees Fahrenheit) and does not have high magnetic or electric fields.
    - **Hydroxychloroquine and ivermectin treatments.** Ivermectin appears particularly promising as it actually binds to the spike protein.
-[The interview that Brett Weinstein did with Dr. Pierre Kory, one of Dr. Paul Marik’s collaborators][299]
+[The interview that Brett Weinstein did with Dr. Pierre Kory, one of Dr. Paul Marik’s collaborators.][299]
-   - **Low-dose antiretroviral therapy to reeducate the immune system**
+   - **Low-dose antiretroviral therapy to reeducate the immune system.**
-   - **Low-dose interferons such as Paximune**, developed by interferon researcher Dr. Joe Cummins, to stimulate the immune system
+   - **Low-dose interferons such as Paximune**, developed by interferon researcher Dr. Joe Cummins, to stimulate the immune system.
-   - **Peptide T (an HIV entry inhibitor** derived from the HIV envelope protein gp120; it blocks binding and infection of viruses that use the CCR5 receptor to infect cells)
+   - **Peptide T (an HIV entry inhibitor** derived from the HIV envelope protein gp120; it blocks binding and infection of viruses that use the CCR5 receptor to infect cells).
-   - **Cannabis**, to strengthen Type I interferon pathways
+   - **Cannabis**, to strengthen Type I interferon pathways.
-   - **Dimethylglycine or betaine (trimethylglycine)** to enhance methylation, thereby suppressing latent viruses
+   - **Dimethylglycine or betaine (trimethylglycine)** to enhance methylation, thereby suppressing latent viruses.
-   - **Silymarin or milk thistle** to help cleanse your liver
+   - **Silymarin or milk thistle** to help cleanse your liver.

 ----------------